Chapter One: The Eagle

 El Sibar is a mad dictator, who single-handedly forces his people into poverty.
 He sows fear by letting his men torture them for the whole town to see when they refuse, or cannot afford to pay him.

 It’s taken us over a year to get this chance to take him out.
 The magnitude of his personal security was the only thing holding us back.
 The Caliph is extremely fat.
-He can barely take one step forward, let alone fight for himself.
-That’s why he constantly surrounds himself with at least a dozen trained safety guards.
+He can barely take one step forward, let alone fend for himself.
+That is why he constantly surrounds himself with at least a dozen trained safety guards.

-The music gets cut off and cheers erupt when twelve slaves carry the Caliph on to the courtyard in a solid gold carrying chair.
+The music stops and cheers erupt when twelve slaves carry the Caliph on to the courtyard in a solid gold carrying chair.
 They place him down at a table in the front of the square.

 Behind El Sibar stand a series of guards, wearing the same black uniform I borrowed from one of their helpful colleagues.